vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 This feature allows you to configure different hardware options.

-- Capture camera frame: This option allows you to capture the camera frame using `v4l2-ctl`.
+- Capture camera frame
+  : This option allows you to capture the camera frame using `v4l2-ctl`.
   It uses `v4l2-ctl` to capture the camera frame.

+- Enable LEDs
-- Enable LEDs: This option allows you to enable/disable the LEDs.
-It changes the leds trigger by echoing the specific trigger to the LED sysfs.
+  : This option allows you to enable/disable the LEDs.
+It changes the leds triggers by echoing the specific trigger to the LED sysfs.

-- Change thermal governor: This option allows you to change the thermal governor.
+- Change thermal governor
+  : This option allows you to change the thermal governor.
 It changes thermal governor by echoing to the specific sysfs.

+- DSI mirroring
-- DSI mirroring: This option allows you to enable/disable DSI mirroring.
+  : This option allows you to enable/disable DSI mirroring.
 It uses `vicharak-config` to enable/disable DSI mirroring.

 (overlays)=